jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

 The main technical contributions of DensePhrases can be summarized as follows.
 <ul>
 <li> <b>In-batch / pre-batch negatives</b>: motivated by the literature on contrastive learning, we applied in-batch negatives, which has also been shown to be effective for dense passage representations [<a href='#reference'>9</a>].
 We also introduced pre-batch negatives where representations from recent mini-batches are cached and used as negative samples.</li>
-<li> <b>Question generation for query-agnostic phrase representations</b>: we find that generating questions for every entity in training passages improves the quality of phrase representations. <a href='https://arxiv.org/abs/2106.08190'>Recent work</a> scales up the experiment and shows a large improvement on phrase-indexed QA.</li>
+<li> <b>Question generation for query-agnostic phrase representations</b>: we found that generating questions for every entity in training passages improves the quality of phrase representations.
+This idea has been further pursued by <a href='https://arxiv.org/abs/2106.08190'>recent work</a>, which scales up the experiment and shows a large improvement on phrase-indexed QA.</li>
 <li> <b>Query-side fine-tuning</b>: due to a large number of phrase representations, we fix them once they are obtained and further optimize the question encoder.
 This is shown to be effective for in-domain datasets as well as transfer learning.</li>
 </ul>
 Although phrase retrieval was proposed for open-domain QA in the beginning [<a href='#reference'>2</a>], we are now able to <b>use phrase retrieval for different tasks through query-side fine-tuning</b> assuming the set of phrase representations as a latent knowledge base.
-For instance, we can easily fine-tune our question encoder for slot filling examples where queries are synthesized such as <i>"(Michael Jackson, is a singer of, x),"</i> which is a different format of queries compared to the ones from QA datasets.
+For instance, we can easily fine-tune our question encoder for slot filling examples where queries are synthesized such as <i>"(Michael Jackson, was a member of, x),"</i> which is a different format of queries compared to the ones from QA datasets, so that the query encoder finds the contextualized phrase representation of "Jackson 5."
 In the paper, we show that the accuracy of DensePhrases on slot filling can easily outperform the existing approaches by query-side fine-tuning DensePhrases on few thousand examples.
 <hr>

 <a name='beyond'></a>
-<h3 class="subtitle"><b>Phrase Retrieval is All You Need</b></h3>
+<h3 class="subtitle"><b>Phrase Retrieval Learns Passage Retrieval, Too</b></h3>
-While we have shown that DensePhrases can be used to retrieve phrase-level knowledge from Wikipedia (or any other corpus of our choice), not many people were noticing that it also retrieves passages.
+While we have shown that DensePhrases can be used to retrieve phrase-level knowledge from Wikipedia (or any other corpus of our choice), we were noticing that it also retrieves relevant passages.
 Since each phrase is extracted from a passage, we can always locate the phrases and their original passages as shown in Figure 5.
-Actually, this means that whenever we retrieve a specific granularity of text, we can always retrieve a larger granularity of text (e.g., <b>retrieve phrase ⇒ sentence ⇒ passage</b>), but not vice versa (e.g., retrieve passage ⇏ sentence ⇏ phrase).
+Whenever we retrieve a specific unit of text, which is embdded in a larger context, we can always retrieve a larger units of text (e.g.,retrieve phrase ⇒ sentence ⇒ passage), but not vice versa (e.g., retrieve passage ⇏ sentence ⇏ phrase).
 <br><br>
-Since the definition of phrases used in phrase retrieval—contiguous words up to length L—includes single words, this is by far the smallest retrieval unit that we have.
+Since the definition of phrases used in phrase retrieval—contiguous words up to length L—includes single words, this is the smallest meaningful retrieval unit that we have.
 Based on this motivation, our recent paper [<a href='#reference'>5</a>] formulates <b>phrase-based passage retrieval</b> that defines passage retrieval scores based on phrase retrieval scores as follows:
 <p align="center">
     <img src="images/pbpr-eqn.png" alt="" class="figure-img img-fluid" alt="Responsive image" style="margin:20px" width="350px">